jbjalandoon/jbjalandoon/README.md

 **`A Software Engineer`**

 Hello, I'm a software engineer with 2+ years of working experience but I've been into programming for 6 years.
 All of the projects you can see in here are built entirely from the bottom up, from planning and designing to implementation.
+Check out my [portfolio](https://jeromejalandoon.online)

 ---